ShaikhBorhanUddin/End-to-End-NLP-Pipeline-for-AI-Generated-Text-Detection/README.md

 ## Feature Engineering

 Due to fundamental architectural differences between classical machine learning models and transformer-based models, two separate preprocessing and feature engineering pipelines were implemented.
-Classical machine learning models and the BiLSTM network relied on explicitly engineered features, including Bag-of-Words and TF-IDF representations derived from cleaned and lemmatized text.
-In contrast, the DistilBERT model utilized minimal preprocessing and employed its native tokenizer to generate contextualized subword embeddings, allowing the model to learn linguistic features automatically through self-attention mechanisms.
-This separation ensures methodological correctness and fair model comparison.
+Classical machine learning models and the BiLSTM network relied on explicitly engineered features, including Bag-of-Words (BoW) and TF-IDF representations derived from cleaned and lemmatized text.
+In contrast, the DistilBERT model required minimal preprocessing and employed its native tokenizer to generate contextualized subword embeddings.
+This allowed the model to automatically learn linguistic features through self-attention mechanisms.
+This separation ensured methodological correctness and enabled a fair comparison between model architectures.

+All feature engineering procedures were conducted exclusively on the df_combined_lemmatized dataset to ensure consistent and normalized text input.
+The dataset was first loaded, and essential NLP libraries were imported.
+English stopwords were downloaded and initialized using NLTK.
+The preprocessing pipeline ensured that all text entries were properly formatted, tokenized, and free from missing values prior to feature extraction.

+### Stopword Removal

+Each text entry was tokenized and filtered to remove stopwords, producing a new column named cleaned_text.
+This step eliminated high-frequency but semantically weak words such as and, the, and is, allowing the models to focus on more meaningful linguistic content.
+Stopword removal improved signal-to-noise ratio and enhanced feature quality for downstream modeling.

+### BoW and CountVectorizer

+Two classical text representation techniques were applied to the cleaned text.
+First, Bag-of-Words (BoW) features were generated using CountVectorizer, transforming the text into a sparse matrix of word frequencies.
+This resulted in a feature matrix of shape (20,877, 38,038), where each row represents a document and each column corresponds to a unique word in the vocabulary.

+Similarly, TF-IDF features were extracted using TfidfVectorizer, producing a matrix of identical shape.
+Unlike BoW, TF-IDF assigns higher weights to words that are frequent within a document but rare across the corpus.
+This weighting scheme improves the model’s ability to capture discriminative terms, making TF-IDF particularly effective for text classification tasks.
+These two representations provided strong baseline lexical features for classical machine learning models.

+### word2vec

+In addition to frequency-based methods, a Word2Vec model was trained on the cleaned and lemmatized text to capture semantic relationships between words.
+The model learned embeddings for 12,664 unique words, with each word represented by a 100-dimensional dense vector.
+These embeddings encode contextual similarity and semantic structure, allowing related words to have similar vector representations.

+The learned word embeddings can be aggregated (e.g., using mean pooling) to form document-level representations, which were used as input for deep learning models.
+Finally, all trained vectorizers and the Word2Vec model were saved to ensure reproducibility.
+The feature-engineered dataset was also exported as a CSV file to facilitate seamless integration into downstream modeling pipelines.

+This multi-representation strategy enabled the models to learn from both surface-level lexical patterns and deeper semantic structures, ultimately strengthening classification performance.

 ## Models